willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 1. **Pilot**: Assign licenses to a small group of users to test the deployment and gather feedback.
 2. **Deploy**: Assign licenses to a larger group of users.
-3. **Optimize**: Monitor usage and adoption, and make adjustments as needed.
+3. **Operate**: Monitor usage and adoption, and make adjustments as needed.

 To learn more about these phases, and possible actions you can take in each phase, see the [Microsoft deployment blueprint to address oversharing in Microsoft 365 Copilot](microsoft-365-copilot-privacy.md#committed-to-responsible-ai).